RosaErick/rosaerick/README.md

 ### 👋🥝
 <samp>

-My name is Erick Rosa, a history teacher turned web developer currently based in Rio, i like to build things to build other things and sometimes i write some stuff.
+A history teacher turned web developer currently based in Rio, i like to build things to build other things and sometimes i write some stuff.

 <details>
   <summary>👏 You can find me</summary>